 An active kid is a happy kid, and Jasper’s got no shortage of kid-friendly activities.
 Create memories that will last a lifetime and rejoice in the fuss-free bedtimes that full days outdoors can bring.
 Fair warning: once here, your family may never want to leave.

 Melody Gaboury is an expert who lives her life at the intersection of Jasper and children.
-With two lil’s of her own, and a local business that offers both childcare and dog-sitting (though the baby-sitting option is currently paused due to Covid-19 restrictions), she knows a thing or two about travelling with tots.
+With two lil’s of her own, and a local business that offers both childcare and dog-sitting, she knows a thing or two about travelling with tots.
 Below, she provides her tried-and-true techniques that you can apply to your own family adventures.

 1. Plan the drive/flight/boat around the kids’ nap times.